Setting up your organization and users

 Each division represents a call center within your organization, and each unit represents a team within that call center.
 An organization can have multiple call centers and each call center can have multiple teams.
 You can identify a manager or team lead for each level of the organization.
 For Pega Customer Service for Communications, the case-level metrics for real-time dashboards are based on this organization hierarchy.

-To configure your organization, see Organization data instances.
+To configure your organization, see Setting up your organization structure.
 Note that you can also configure your organization when you create your implementation application.
 For more information, see Creating your Pega Customer Service implementation application.

 Defining the operator attributes

 An operator's access group affects what the operator can do in the application.
 In addition to the access group, three fields in the operator record influence how the application handles assignment of work to the user.

 The work group setting in the operator record affects how the application delivers work to the operator.

 Determine the rules for assigning a work group to an operator or the role that multiple operators hold.